1974 Maine gubernatorial election: Candidates

+Results

 Independent candidate

 James B. Longley was the owner of a successful insurance agency in Lewiston, who got his first opportunity in statewide politics when then-Governor Curtis asked him to lead a state government commission called the Maine Management and Cost Survey Commission, which was intended to make government more efficient, and cut costs.
 After some initial reluctance, Longley accepted the position and pursued the job with vigor.

 Longley made several recommendations that were projected to save the state in excess of $24 million.
 One of his major proposals included restructuring the Maine university system, which he felt was grossly inefficient.
 His work at the commission gave him a prominent statewide profile, something he decided to try to turn into an electoral mandate when Governor Curtis retired in 1974.

 Longley had been a lifelong Democrat, but due to earning a maverick reputation acting in a non-partisan role on the cost-cutting commission and because he inadvertently missed the filing deadline for party candidates, he ran as an independent.
 Some Maine observers believed he knew he would be unable to beat both former Muskie adviser George Mitchell and state Senator Joseph Brennan in a Democratic primary, causing him to not file with the party.
 He ran on the slogan "Think About It", a phrase he often used with insurance customers to get them to consider his products.